allanhu9/League-Stat-Tracker/README.md

 If I happen to get a permanent personal API key, there will be another update.

-This is the link, by the way: [Link Here](https://gchroma.github.io/League-Stat-Tracker/)
+This is the link to the website, by the way: (https://gchroma.github.io/League-Stat-Tracker/)

 ## Brief description of what each file does